merenlab/anvio.org/tutorials/pangenome-graphs/index.md

 In the newly added red squares we see the ANI between the genomes of the pangenome.
 Aside from the diagonal which contains a similarity of 100% due to comparing the same genomes with each other we see a second very high sqare on the top left.
 The complete genome GCF_029593915 shares a very high ANI with the draft genome GCF_029532145.
 Therefore our initial step in creating a pangenome graph is to use those two genomes.

-## Create an anvi'o pangenome graph
+### Create an anvi'o pangenome graph

+To follow the anvi'o naming standard we first create a folder named 05_PANGRAPH.

 ```bash
 mkdir 05_PANGRAPH
 ```

+Anvi'o pangenome graphs are then created by the command {% include PROGRAM name="anvi-run-pangraph" %} instead of a {% include ARTIFACT name="genomes-storage-db" %} or {% include ARTIFACT name="pan-db" %} the result is written in a json file for now.

 ``` bash
 anvi-pan-graph -e external-genomes.txt \